peterjast/ShowMe/README.md

 Contributers: Dan Engel && Jeremy Brazell && Peter Staker

-Sleuthify is a simple solution for exploring new music.
-Users can discover new music and store songs, comments and ratings.
+Sleuthify is a simple solution for exploring new movies.
+Users can discover movies, store them to their watchlist and add comments and ratings.

 ## Conflict Plan